 If you’re anything like me, then you love learning new things.
 In fact, it may even be one of the reasons you decided to set up your own business.
 But whether you’re a Virtual Assistant looking to upskill or you simply want to know All The Things, you’re going to flip over this carefully curated collection of online courses I’ve put together for you.

 Posts Tagged Business Development

-Like August, December can often be a quiet time for VAs.
-Your clients are usually winding down for Christmas themselves and, although it’s great to have a couple of weeks off, if you spend some time during the gap between Christmas and New Year (I think it’s called Twixtmas but I call it Chrimbo Limbo) putting your house in order, you’ll start the coming year way ahead of the game.
+As with August, December is often a quiet time of the year for VAs.
+Clients are winding down for Christmas themselves and, although it’s great to have a couple of weeks off, if you spend some time during the gap between Christmas and New Year (Twixtmas / Chrimbo Limbo) putting your house in order, you’ll start the coming year way fresh and ahead of the game.